Kai Asakura: Early life

-In elementary school Kai trained karate, as well as spending three years training volleyball.
+In elementary school Kai trained karate and sumo, as well as spending three years training volleyball.

-Kai and his brother Mikuru Asakura spent much of their childhood getting involved in numerous street fights.
+Kai and his brother, Mikuru Asakura, spent much of their childhood getting involved in numerous street fights.
 The brothers would often fight each other as well, to which Kai attributes his toughness as a professional mixed martial artist.
 As they were entering their adolescent years, at the suggestion of a therapist, their mother enrolled them into boxing classes.

 Whilst a third year student at Aichi Prefectural Toyohashi Technical High School, his brother took him to the Zen Dokai Toyohashi Dojo, which was Kai’s first introduction to mixed martial arts.
-It was at the insistence and encouragement of his brother, Mikuru, that he did take his interest in fighting.
+It was at the insistence and encouragement of his brother, Mikuru, that he took his interest in fighting.

 Mixed martial arts career

-Amateur career

-Kai Asakura, as well as his brother Mikuru, fought their first amateur MMA fights under the Outsider brand of Fighting Network Rings.
-The Outsider brand was geared towards problematic youth, with focus on rehabilitating delinquents, criminals and gang members with MMA.
-He would later fight professionally with Outsider.

-After winning his first amateur bout, against Dai Aoki, with a first round armbar, Asakura lost his next two fights.
-He would then go on a five-fight winning streak, which gave him a shot at the Outsider Amateur 132 lbs Championship.
-During Outsider 33, Asakura beat Masamichi Yoshino in the semifinals and Yoichi Oi in the finals, both by way of TKO.

 Early career

-Kai Asakura began his professional career under the banner of DEEP, when he faced a fellow debutante Tomoya Suzuki.
+Asakura began his professional career under the banner of DEEP, when he faced a fellow debutante Tomoya Suzuki.
 Asakura won the bout via a first round TKO.

 He would then fight with Fighting Network Rings new brand of MMA events named Outsider, after a three-year hiatus.
 He faced Satoshi Date, whom he defeated in the second round by TKO.
-Two months later he faced Keigo Takayama winning the fight after just 40 seconds by way of TKO.
+Two months later he faced Keigo Takayama winning the fight after just 40 seconds via technical knockout.
 Two months later he fought a debuting Jung Bin Choi, earning his first career submission, forcing Choi to tap to a D'Arce choke in the first round.
 Asakura's next opponent was Jong Hyun Kwak.
 Asakura again ended the fight in the first round, winning through a TKO.

 Fighting with Road Fighting Championship, Asakura fought Liu Xiaoyang, who he beat by an RNC in the first round.
 Fighting for the Fighting Network Rings 60 kg title, Asakura faced Yoichi Oi.
-He won the title fight in the first round, defeating Oi at the very end of the first round by TKO.
+He won the title fight in the first round, defeating Oi at the very end of the first round by technical knockout.
 Asakura's next opponent was Alateng Heili, who was riding a six-fight winning streak.
 Asakura won the fight after 29 seconds, hitting Heili with a short left hook, followed by a knee strike.
-Asakura suffered his first career loss to Je Hoon Moon during Road FC 39, losing by way of TKO.
+Asakura suffered his first career loss to Je Hoon Moon during Road FC 39, losing via technical knockout.